 8 A carbon credit represents a volume of greenhouse gas emission reduction, typically about one metric tonne, created by a specific project or activity, such as reforestation.
 Carbon credits are verified / certified by specialist agencies such as Gold Standard.
-Credits are sold by credit generating projects, on a "carbon market" to buyers who are seeking to "offset" their own GHG emission production with the carbon reduction represented by the credit.
-The exchange facilitates carbon neutrality.
-Part of the credit verification process ensures a threshold of additionality - that is, the GHG emission reduction would otherwise have not occurred if the project was not implemented.
+Credits are sold by credit generating projects, on a "carbon market" to buyers who are seeking to "offset" their own GHG emission production with the carbon reduction represented by the credit. would otherwise have not occurred if the project was not implemented.

-9 As those primarily responsible for most of the GHG emissions globally, entities in developed countries typically function as purchaser of carbon credits to "offset" their ongoing emissions production.
-Comparatively, developing countries (both historically and currently) create much less CO2, resulting in a reduced need to acquire offsets.
-Instead, many developing economies can utilize their robust natural capital bases, such as forests, to generate revenue streams by meeting developed country offset needs through the implementation of carbon credit producing projects.
+As those primarily responsible for most of the GHG emissions globally, entities in developed countries typically function as purchaser of carbon credits a reduced need to acquire offsets.
+Instead, many developing economies can utilize their robust natural capital bases, such as forests, to generate